National Numeracy Day: Fun KS1 & KS2 Maths Activities

 What is Numeracy?

-Maths, as defined by the Cambridge Dictionary, is “the study of numbers, shapes, and space, using reason and usually a special system of symbols and rules for organizing them”.
+Maths, on the other hand, as defined by the Cambridge Dictionary, is “the study of numbers, shapes, and space, using reason and usually a special system of symbols and rules for organising them”.

 Just like our teachers and parents told us and continue to tell children today, numeracy is important for our everyday lives and despite us all carrying calculators around in our pockets remains a key skill today.